-Key gacts about Sea Turtles
+Key facts about the Akumal Sea Turtles

 The season for turtle nesting starts from spring and ends in September in the Riviera Maya.
 During this time a score of sea turtles come ashore on the beaches of Riviera Maya to lay eggs.
 And you know something amazing about these turtles?
 Well it is absolutely fascinating that female turtles come all the way to lay their eggs at the exact same spot they were born!
 According to experts and turtle researchers, sea turtles navigate their way through the use of earth’s magnetic field.
 It is what helps them to successfully find their way around.